Triple Test or the Golden Principles to be Applied in Granting Injunctions

 Triple Test to be applied while granting injunction

-The widely acknowledged Golden Principles, collectively known as the Triple-Test, are followed by the courts in India as the pre-requisites before a party can be granted injunction, directing him to do or not to do a specific thing.
+The widely acknowledged Golden Principles, collectively known as the Triple-Test, are followed by the courts in India as the pre-requisites before a party can be granted injunction, directing him to do or not to do a specific thing, as stated in Dalpat Kumar & Another v Prahlad Singh & Others [AIR 1993 SC 276 ].

 These three cardinal factors, to be considered while granting injunction are: